Blue Jackets vs. Maple Leafs Player Props Betting Odds

-Bookmakers have set player props for William Nylander, Zachary Werenski and others when the Toronto Maple Leafs visit the Columbus Blue Jackets at Nationwide Arena on Saturday at 7:00 PM ET.
+Player prop bet odds for William Nylander and others are available when the Toronto Maple Leafs visit the Columbus Blue Jackets at Nationwide Arena on Friday at 7:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!